 I would argue that an embedded inflation rate of 2.4% is low enough that risk/reward analysis makes TIPS the choice over nominal bonds.

 Let’s say I am wrong and the inflation rate is only 1.4% over the next 10 years.
 Theoretically the investor owning TIPS earn 1% per year less than would have been obtained from buying nominal bonds.
 But what if inflation is 4%, 8%, over 12% as it was in the late 1970’s?
 Your reward for owning TIPS instead of the nominal bonds would be enormous.

 Fitting TIPS Into Your Asset Allocation

-For those investors like myself that believe inflation will be increasing over the next 10 years; TIPS are a conservative approach to having an inflation hedge.
+For those investors that believe inflation or stagflation is a risk; TIPS are a conservative approach to having a hedge.
 There are many approaches to hedging for inflation, but none offer the safety and stability of TIPS.

-A careful combination of gold mining stocks and TIPS can provide investors a sound approach to hedging for increasing inflation.
+A careful combination of gold mining stocks and TIPS could provide investors a sound approach to hedging for long-term inflation.
 For example say you want to allocate 20% of your portfolio to an inflation hedge.
 A 75/25 split of 15% TIPS and 5% gold mining stocks could be considered to provide such a hedge without taking a large amount of undue risk.

 My point is that there are appropriate times and places for TIPS in an investment portfolio.
 Don’t discard them just because they are considered a conservative investment.